-Statutory Sick Pay (SSP) is a payment given by employers to employees who are off work sick.
-If you employ a personal assistant you might need to think about SSP.
+Statutory sick pay (SSP) is a payment given by employers to employees who are off work sick.
+If you employ a personal assistant (PA) you might need to think about SSP.

-This page tells you the basics and how to deal with SSP for tax and NIC purposes in your payroll.
+This page tells you the basics and how to deal with SSP for tax and National Insurance (NIC) purposes in your payroll.

 SSP – the basics

 Can I claim back any SSP?

 If an employee is sick for four or more consecutive days (including non-work days, such as weekends and non-work days) – they may be entitled to SSP for a maximum of 28 weeks.
 Such a period is known as a ‘period of incapacity for work’ (PIW).

 Example: Paul was off sick from Wednesday to Monday inclusive.
 A PIW exists as he was ill for 6 days – the fact that two of those days were at the weekend does not matter.